auth0/auth0-java-mvc-common/README.md

 ```

 #### HTTP Logging
-Once you have created the instance of the `AuthenticationController` you can enable HTTP logging for all Requests and Responses if you need to debug a specific endpoint.
-Keep in mind that this will log everything including sensitive information.
-Don't use it in a production environment.
+Once you have created the instance of the `AuthenticationController` you can enable HTTP logging for all Requests and Responses to debug a specific endpoint. **This will log everything including sensitive information** so don't use it in a production environment.

 ```java
 authController.setLoggingEnabled(true);